Pinterest has changed for content creators, forever. Why? Two words: Pinterest IPO.

 You’ve got this!
 I can’t wait to help you scale your business with Pinterest ads.

-Pin Practical Promotions opens for enrollment again on June 6, 2019.
+Pin Practical Promotions opens for enrollment again in late August 2019.
 In the meantime, enroll in our free Pinterest ads course, Pin Practical Ads by clicking the image below.

 Pinterest Marketing Tips